GatoGraphQL/GatoGraphQL/layers/SiteBuilder/packages/component-model-configuration/README.md

         class: "post-224"
 ```

-The solution I found to deep merge the configurations from different requests without overriding differing properties, either at the component hierarchy or URL levels, is to have the configuration split into 3 separate subsections: "immutable", "mutableonmodel" (where "model" is equivalent to "component hierarchy") and "mutableonrequest".
+The solution is to deep merge the configurations from different requests without overriding differing properties, either at the component hierarchy or URL levels, is to have the configuration split into 3 separate subsections: "immutable", "mutableonmodel" (where "model" is equivalent to "component hierarchy") and "mutableonrequest".
 Every property in the configuration must be placed under exactly 1 of the 3 sections, like this:

 - **immutable:** Contains properties which never change, such as `class: "topmodule"`
 - **mutableonmodel:** Contains properties which can change based on the component hierarchy, such as `descendants: ["module2"]`